ajeetdsouza/blog/content/posts/beating-c-with-70-lines-of-go.md

 Today, we will be pitting [Go](http://golang.org/) against `wc`.
 Being a compiled language with excellent concurrency primitives, it should be trivial to achieve [comparable performance](https://benchmarksgame-team.pages.debian.net/benchmarksgame/fastest/go-gcc.html) to C.

-Note that while `wc` is also designed to read from `stdin`, handle non-ASCII text encodings, and parse command line flags ([manpage](https://ss64.com/osx/wc.html)), we will not be doing that here.
+While `wc` is also designed to read from `stdin`, handle non-ASCII text encodings, and parse command line flags ([manpage](https://ss64.com/osx/wc.html)), we will not be doing that here.
 Instead, like the articles mentioned above, we will focus on keeping our implementation as simple as possible.

+The source code for this post can be found [here](https://github.com/ajeetdsouza/blog-wc-go).

 ## Benchmarking & comparison